- Home

 For more ideas of what to do in Scotland, check out VisitScotland.

-Grab cheap train tickets from [departure_station] to [arrival_station] and save over 50% when you book in advance.
-Check out some of the best ways you can get your hands on cheap tickets from [departure_station] to [arrival_station] by train below.
+Grab cheap train tickets from to and save up to 50% when you book in advance.
+Check out some of the best ways you can get your hands on cheap tickets from to by train below.
 For more money-saving tips on train travel across the North and Scotland, read our cheap train tickets guide.

 A season ticket is one of the best ways to secure over a third off train tickets if you regularly travel along the same route.
 Not only will you get the cheapest fares, but you’ll also save time by skipping the ticket queue.
 With annual, monthly and weekly options available, find out if a season ticket is right for you.